The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Paul Aaron.
 Perf.
 Glenn Close, Mandy Patinkin, Ruth Gordon, Valerie Curtin.
 Orion, 1985.
 Based on the novel by Jack Finney.

-Synopsis: A couple (Close & Patinkin) move into a new apartment, where the ghost of a 1920s starlet still resides.
+Synopsis: A couple (Glenn Close & Mandy Patinkin) move into a new apartment, where the ghost of a 1920s starlet still resides.
 The ghost, Maxie, takes over Close’s body.
-Patinkin plays a librarian at the San Francisco Public Library.
+Patinkin plays a librarian at the San Francisco Public Library who fends off sexual advances from his supervisor.

 Role Call: Mandy Patinkin as Nick Chaney—Liberated Librarian (male); Valerie Curtin as Miss Ophelia Sheffer—Naughty Librarian (female)